Majorana zero modes in gate-defined germanium hole nanowires: Introduction

-Going beyond standard spin-qubit applications, recent experiments report the fabrication of Ge/Al semiconductor/superconductor hybrid devices~\cite{Vries2018,Hendrickx2018,Hendrickx2019,Vigneau2019,Aggarwal2021} with hard proximity-induced superconducting gaps~\cite{Tosato2022}.
+Going beyond standard spin-qubit applications, recent experiments report the fabrication of Ge-based semiconductor/superconductor hybrid devices~\cite{Vries2018,Hendrickx2018,Hendrickx2019,Vigneau2019,Aggarwal2021} with hard proximity-induced superconducting gaps~\cite{Tosato2022}.
 Such devices hold significant potential for the realization of Majorana zero modes (MZMs) due to the extremely high quality of the underlying Ge.
-Indeed, in standard semiconductor/superconductor hybrid devices based on InAs or InSb~\cite{Mourik2012,Rohkinson2012,Das2012,Deng2012,Lee2012,Churchill2013,Deng2016,Deng2018}, the presence of substantial disorder has hampered any conclusive observation of MZMs so far~\cite{Sau2012,Sau2013,Chiu2017,Pan2020,Pan2020b,Dassarma2021,Ahn2021,Dassarma2023,Dassarma2023b,Dassarma2023c}, although a very recent Microsoft experiment~\cite{Aghaee2022} reports the observation of small topological gaps in very limited regions of the parameter space (of gate voltage and magnetic field) in InAs/Al devices with background disorder likely being the most challenging obstacle for future progress.
-In contrast, a recent experiment~\cite{Stehouwer2023} shows that the mobility in Ge 2DHGs can be 50-100 times larger than the corresponding mobility in InAs.
+Indeed, in standard semiconductor/superconductor hybrid devices based on InAs or InSb~\cite{Mourik2012,Rohkinson2012,Das2012,Deng2012,Lee2012,Churchill2013,Deng2016,Deng2018}, the presence of substantial disorder has hampered any conclusive observation of MZMs so far~\cite{Sau2012,Sau2013,Chiu2017,Pan2020,Pan2020b,Dassarma2021,Ahn2021,Dassarma2023,Dassarma2023b,Dassarma2023c}, although a very recent Microsoft experiment~\cite{Aghaee2022} reports the observation of small topological gaps in very limited regions of the parameter space (of gate voltage and magnetic field) in InAs/Al devices.
+In contrast, a recent experiment~\cite{Stehouwer2023} shows that the mobility in Ge 2DHGs can be 50-100 times larger than the electron mobility in InAs.
 This makes Ge nanowires a plausible candidate platform for topological MZMs since the Ge system is already ultra-clean.

 With this motivation, we investigate the prospects for the realization of Ge-based MZMs and study one-dimensional (1D) Ge hole channels obtained by electrostatic confinement of a Ge 2DHG (see Fig.~\ref{fig:setup} for a schematic illustration) as a potential platform for MZMs.
 Importantly, since the valence band holes in Ge effectively carry spin $3/2$, Ge hole nanowires show qualitative and quantitative differences compared with standard electron nanowires (e.g., InAs or InSb).
 For example, the spin-orbit interaction (SOI) in Ge hole nanowires is predicted to reach values on the order of meV~\cite{Kloeffel2011,Kloeffel2018}, which is much larger than what is expected in, e.g., InAs.
 This, in principle, enhances the topological gap, other things being equal.
 Additionally, both the SOI as well as the effective $g$ factor in hole nanowires exhibit a strong dependence on local details such as the wire geometry, leading to an overall richer behavior of hole nanowires compared to electron nanowires.